 The Families Team welcome feedback from prisoners and visitors to help drive the family pathway forward.
-It is important to gain consumer feedback to ensure the families & significant others provision is fit for purpose.
+It is important to gain consumer feedback to ensure the FaSO provision is fit for purpose.
 Feedback is collected in a number of ways:

-- Family Forums A bi-monthly forum giving families the opportunity to discuss the children and families service, the visits experience and the prison as a whole. - Surveys Completed bi-annually with prisoners and visitors to explore their views on the families & significant others provision, the visits experience and the prison as a whole. - Suggestions box available at all times in the Visitors Centre. - Feedback from family interventions.
+- Family Forums A bi-monthly forum giving families the opportunity to discuss the children and families service, the visits experience and the prison as a whole. - Surveys Completed bi-annually with prisoners and visitors to explore their views on the families & significant others provision, the visits experience and the prison as a whole. - Feedback (written and verbal) from family interventions.
+Feedback is also received via email.